 the casino I walked out with over six grand in jackpots and once again, I got the rush.

-Everything I touched that weekend turned to gold and I felt as though I couldn’t loose.
+Everything I touched that weekend turned to gold and I felt as though I couldn’t lose.
 In

 Australia I was a pub gambler… in New Zealand I had devolved into something much, much